-For in-store purchases, Lowe’s accepts personal checks and business checks.
-You will need to provide a driver’s license or another form of government-issued photo I.D. at checkout.
+When paying by check, you’ll need to provide a driver’s license or another form of government-issued photo I.D. at checkout.
 For both personal and business checks, the name on the check should match the name on the I.D.

 Lowe’s uses the third-party check verification service Certegy rather than TeleCheck, as previously reported.
 Certegy uses risk analysis models to determine whether checks carry the risk of fraud or non-payment and will automatically decline or approve your check.

 If Lowe’s denies your check based on Certegy’s report, you can find more information about the transaction with Certegy’s declined check lookup tool.
 You can also request your file from Certegy’s website — it offers one free report per year.

 For a returned or bounced check, Lowe’s will charge you a fee of around $20.
 While the bounced check is pending, the store will suspend your ability to pay with checks.
 If you have outstanding checks with Lowes, they will not process any returns for purchases made with checks.
 Once you’ve paid the fee and your check is cleared, you will be able to pay with checks again.

 For more stores that accept personal checks, see our full list of stores that allow check writing.